 Though the minimum age for tubing is 2, we recommend caution when bringing very young children.
 There are some small drops along the way where it’s possible to flip or fall.
 Our experience shows that kids as young as 5 can enjoy tubing without issues.

 The main office features small bathrooms and changing rooms.
-You can also find helpful accessories for purchase, such as paddles and tube connectors to keep your child’s tube attached to yours.
+There’s accessories for purchase, such as paddles and tube connectors to keep your child’s tube attached to yours.

-Once you’ve checked in, collect your tubes outside and head down to the river.
+Collect the tubes outside once you’ve checked in and head down to the river.
 River Rat Tubing offers traditional and solid tubes without a hole in the middle, perfect for kids or pets.

-Townsend is an excellent destination for family-friendly tubing, as alcohol is prohibited on the river.
+Some tubing rivers can be pretty lively, but Townsend is great for family-friendly tubing, as alcohol is prohibited on the river.
 The 2-mile journey takes around 2 hours, offering a mix of calm, relaxing floats and some faster, rougher sections.

 To stay close to your group, be prepared to do some paddling.
 Rocks and other obstacles can slow or redirect you.
-At certain points, the river splits into two channels, and having a paddle helps you choose your preferred path.
+The river splits into two channels at specific points, and having a paddle helps you choose your preferred path.

 Midway through the trip, there is a deep, slow section with a tall rock on the right, perfect for climbing and jumping off.